campital/Serranon/README.md

 How to install:
 Use Etcher.io on all platforms or dd on linux to raw write the IMG file to a disk, or use an x86 emulator.

+If anyone has any problems with the operating system, please start a new issue ticket.
 Have a good day!